India CSR Network

 If industry-wise contribution is considered, top three areas have provided more than 80% to CSR spending.
 Steel, Iron & Ferro alloys sector tops the list with 41% spending, followed by Mining (22%) and Aluminium (18%) sectors.
 This may be ascribed to the fact that maximum numbers of industries are in these sectors in the state.

-The leading ten companies who have contributed to around 70% of total spending must find a mention here- MCL, Tata Steel, Vedanta, NALCO, Bhushan Power & Steel, SAIL, Jindal Steel & Power Ltd, OMC, Utkal Alumina and JK Paper.
+The leading ten companies who have contributed to around 70% of total spending must find a mention here- MCL, Tata Steel, Vedanta, NALCO, Bhushan Power & Steel, SAIL, Jindal Steel & Power Ltd, OMC, Utkal Alumina, and JK Paper.

 This list denotes that both the public (central and state PSUs) and private sectors are almost equally enthusiastic in implementing their CSR agenda in the state.
-Also, Odisha seems to be a favoured destination for the companies to execute their CSR programmes as the top ten companies having national presence have allocated 58% of their total funding in the state and 42% in rest parts of the country.
+Also, Odisha seems to be a favored destination for the companies to execute their CSR programmes as the top ten companies having national presence have allocated 58% of their total funding in the state and 42% in rest parts of the country.

 Nevertheless, players from other growing sectors in the state like IT and ITeS must join the CSR bandwagon.
 And, small companies, even though they do not come under the ambit for mandatory CSR spending as per the Companies Act 2013, should be involved in their little way in the movement.
 Participation of more State PSUs is too obligatory.